Merlijnv/merlijnv.github.io/_pages/project.md

 ## Research approach
 In the beginning attention was paid to the research approach.
 Everyone had to come up with individual sub-questions, main questions and associated methods from the DOT framework.
 After everyone had done this, we came to one main question with a number of sub-questions.
 We have looked at all the described methods to achieve a good triangulation.
 All of this was put in the [research plan](/pdf/researchplan.pdf).
+You can read more on our concrete research approach [here](research)

 ## Website